alpguvenir/NearestPoints/README.md

 |instance_1000_dimension_10.tsv     |   43495   nanoseconds  |  37857   nanoseconds |   42138   nanoseconds |
 |instance_10000_dimension_10.tsv    |   3815874 nanoseconds  |  3832878 nanoseconds |   3751713 nanoseconds |

-Here, as it was expected to be, as the number of points increase linearly the computation time increases quadratically which shows us that the algorithm works in the order of O(N<sup>2</sup>M).
+Here, as it was expected to be, as the number of points increase linearly the computation time increases quadratically, which shows us that the algorithm works in the order of O(N<sup>2</sup>M).

 **Experiment 2**